 The smaller ones are fully segregated by gender, but some of the large ones can be enjoyed by couples with children, except for the hot tub area.

 We first experienced a jjimjilbang in a Seoul hotel known for its spa facilities to celebrate our wedding anniversary.
 It was a charming experience.

-Apart from the rooftop indoors pool, the hotel offers a luxurious SPA, and one of the best and fanciest Saunas.
+Apart from the rooftop indoor pool, the hotel offers a luxurious SPA and one of the best and fanciest Saunas.

 Unfortunately, these facilities are open only to the hotel’s guests, thus don’t come all the way here if you don’t book a room in advance.

 If this is your first time at a Korean SPA, here are a few things worth knowing: